Tuesday, December 1, 2020

 GREENVILLE, S.C.

-The Union cavalry who invaded Greenville on May 2, 1865, came from Asheville, and their routes would have brought them past two rock-solid monuments of 19th-century craftsmanship: the Poinsett Bridge on the State Road and the Rock House on the Buncombe Road.
+The Union cavalry who invaded Greenville on May 2, 1865, came from Asheville, and their routes brought them via two rock-solid monuments of 19th-century craftsmanship: the Poinsett Bridge on the State Road and the Rock House on the Buncombe Road.

 The Rock House was built some 200 years ago by Capt.
 Billy Young, a hero of the American Revolution.
 It once was the largest house in Greenville, but it is so secluded that I never knew about it during the decades I lived there.
 I looked it up during the 150th anniversary of Stoneman's Raid, because the most prominent local victim of the raid was listed by historians as "Capt.
 Choice of the old Rock House."